NREL/ROSCO/docs/source/standard_use.rst

   Note that these file paths are relative to the path of the main fast input (:code:`NREL-5MW.fst`)
 * :code:`DISCON.IN` has :code:`"Cp_Ct_Cq.NREL5MW.txt"` as the :code:`PerfFileName` input

-The ROSCO_toolbox has methods for running OpenFAST (and other) binary executables using system calls, as well as post-processing tools in `ofTools/ <https://github.com/NREL/ROSCO/tree/main/ROSCO_toolbox/ofTools>`_.
+The rosco.toolbox has methods for running OpenFAST (and other) binary executables using system calls, as well as post-processing tools in `ofTools/ <https://github.com/NREL/ROSCO/tree/main/rosco.toolbox/ofTools>`_.

 Several example scripts are set up to quickly simulate ROSCO with OpenFAST: